raracx/Rayel-Website/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      I’m Rayel --- a Computer Science student at Concordia, a developer with rigorous freelance web development experience.
+      I’m Rayel, a Computer Science student at Concordia, a developer with rigorous freelance web development experience.
     subtitle: >-
       This is my info—I’m sharing it all this with ya’ll to impress you with all